TheCodePub/github/README.md

 ## Your first Pull Request

 Hooray!
 A pull request!
 But what's even a `Pull Request`?
 "Creating a pull request" is a fancy way of saying "suggesting a change".
-Pull Requests are what fuels the collaboration on GitHub.
-When you create a `Pull Request` (often abbreviated as `PR`), you've made an edit to something, and you're requesting that the owner of what you're editing reviews your change.
+Pull Requests are what fuels thecollaboration at GitHub.
+When you create a `Pull Request`, you've made an edit to something, and you're requesting that the owner of what you're editing reviews your change.

 Say someone has published a list of great design books on GitHub: